 In Key Stage 1 our school uses the National Curriculum for Art & Design as the basis for its curriculum planning.
 This has been developed into units providing progression and continuity of learning experiences across the 7 areas: Drawing, Painting, Printmaking, Collage, Textiles, IT and 3D.Pupils will learn about great artists and use the work of artists as a stimulus to produce their own creative works.

 At Horndale Infant and Nursery School, we provide a variety of opportunities for art and design learning inside and outside the classroom.
 Educational visits are another opportunity for the teachers to plan for additional art learning outside the classroom.
 The children will have opportunities to explore local museums/art galleries and receive visitors into school to share art and design learning and have hands on experiences.

-As a result of this Science curriculum, our pupils will:
+As a result of this Art curriculum, our pupils will: